-Unit 10: Interpretation and Report Writing: Types of Research Reports, Report Writing:
+Unit 10: Interpretation and Report Writing: Types of Research Reports, Report Writing: Structure of the Research Report, Report Writing: Formulation Rules for Writing the

-Structure of the Research Report, Report Writing: Formulation Rules for Writing the Report.
+Report.

-011 00000000 successful completion of the course, the feather will be use to: CO# Cognitive Outcomes Abilities CO304.1 Remember Develop the concept of research in the business environment.
+CO# Cognitive Outcomes Abilities CO304.1 Remember Develop the concept of research in the business environment.
 CO304.2 Understand Explain the process characteristics and their linkages with the processproduct matrix in a real-world context.
 CO304.3 Apply Use the tools and techniques for the research activities.
 CO304.4 Analyse Exhibit the concept of measurement in the empirical study.

-(Deemed to be University) (Re-accredited by NAAC with a CGPA of 3.64 on a four-point scale at 'A++' Grade) (An ISO 9001: 2015 Certified University)
+(Re-accredited by NAAC with a CGPA of 3.64 on a four-point scale at A++ Grade) (An ISO 9001: 2015 Certified University)